-- The Swartberg Mountain Range
+- The Swartberg Mountain Range;

-- Gamkaskloof and Groot Swartberg Nature Reserves, Swartberg, Gamkaskloof and Meiringspoort passes.
+- Gamkaskloof and Groot Swartberg Nature Reserves, Swartberg, Gamkaskloof and Meiringspoort passes;

-- hiking, trail running and mountain biking
+- hiking, trail running and mountain biking;

-- Olive festival
+- The olive festival:

-- Thirteen national monuments
+- Thirteen national monuments.

-The Prince Albert 2017 - 2022 Integrated Development Plan (IDP) has identified various Tourism Projects for implementation and are outlined below:
+The Prince Albert 2017 - 2022 Integrated Development Plan (IDP) has identified various Tourism Projects for implementation.
+These are outlined below:

-- The Tourism Sector Support Project
+- The Tourism Sector Support Project;

-- The Development of a Tourism Strategy
+- The Development of a Tourism Strategy;

-- The Neighbourhood Revitalisation and Urban Design Project
+- The Neighbourhood Revitalisation and Urban Design Project;

-- The Branding and Marketing Project
+- The Branding and Marketing Project;

-- The Youth Entrepreneurship Mentoring Scheme
+- The Youth Entrepreneurship Mentoring Scheme;

 - The N12 Treasure Route.